-If an artist uses photography to express his vision instead of just showing the world, as it is then this photographer can be called an (en)Visionographer and this is what I consider myself to be.
+If an artist uses photography to express his vision instead of just showing how the world is then this photographer can be called an (en)Visionographer.
+This is what I consider myself to be.

-The photographer creating in this manner, creating (en)Visionography and not only photography becomes an (en)Visionographer and he is less and less dependent on the camera or on the reality he sees to create his images, his art.
-Eventually he only depends in creating his (en)Visionography on the representation he gives to the scene in front of him and is only guided by his imagination and creative skills.
+The photographer who creates in this manner is creating (en)Visionography and not only photography in the common sense of the word.
+He or she becomes less and less dependent on the camera or on the reality he sees in front of him to create his images, his art.
+Eventually, he only depends when creating his (en)Visionography on the representation he gives to the scene in front of him and he is only guided by his imagination and creative skills.

-I am an (en)Visionographer myself and I find that this term is much more suited for what I do than photographer because it describes much more accurately the process I am going through when I am creating, the principles of what I do and the way I am using the tools I have at my disposition when transforming my vision into image.
+I am an (en)Visionographer myself and I find that this term is much more suited for what I do than the term photographer because it describes more accurately the process I am going through when creating, the principles of what I do and the way I am using the tools I have at my disposition when transforming my vision into an image.

 HOW TO CREATE (en)VISIONOGRAPHY

-(en)Visionography is a name I gave to what I and other fine artists do, which is not photography in the traditional sense of the word, it is a name that describes the whole process I go through when creating.
-It is the way I get from nothing to something meaningful, to something that will express me as a person and artist and present my vision about the world.
-It is the way I take things from the world and use them as base for my creations, the way I transform them according to how they make me feel and give them back to the world in a different and unique form, in the form of my vision.
+(en)Visionography is a spherical concept that speaks about the whole process I go through when creating.
+It is the way I get from nothing to something meaningful, to something that will express me as a person and artist and will present my vision about the world.
+It is the manner I take elements from the world and use them as a basis for my creations, the way I transform these elements according to how they make me feel and I give them back to the world in a different and unique form, in the form of my vision.

-This process usually starts with a thought, an idea, an impression or a feeling and this triggers every step that I will make till transforming it into an image that (re)presents it.
-The thought leads to finding an image that is suited to my vision and capturing it in the camera, but from then to the final result the image still has to go through different phases of transformation to finally match my inner world, to become a visual representation of it.
+This process usually starts with a thought, an idea, an impression or a feeling that triggers every step I will make to transform it into an image that (re)presents it.
+The thought leads to finding a subject or scene that is suited for expressing my vision that I then capture in the camera.
+From the moment of capturing to the final result, the image will go through different phases of transformation in order to finally match my inner world, to become a visual representation of it.

-This process is more a need than a conscious decision and leads me to creating the things I create.
-Making art releases my emotional and intellectual tensions and gives an answer to my existentialist quests.
+This process is more of a need than a conscious decision and leads me to create the photographs I create.
+Making art releases my emotional and intellectual tensions and it gives an answer to my existentialist quests.

-(en)Visionography is the way one can transform his vision into image by using a camera and a processing software.
+(en)Visionography is the way one can transform his vision into an image by using a camera and the processing software.